IBM/dbb/Wazi_Deploy/Reporting/List-packages-by-timewindow-query/Gitlab/README.md

 This pipeline uses the [wazi-deploy-evidence command](https://www.ibm.com/docs/en/developer-for-zos/17.0.0?topic=commands-wazi-deploy-evidence-command) to perform queries and analysis on previous deployments.

 1. Create a new GitLab project
-2. Copy the following files into the root of your new project:
+2. Copy the following files from the parent directory into the root of your new project:
       * [queryTemplate.yml](queryTemplate.yml)
       * [renderer.yml](renderer.yml) or [renderer.html](renderer.html)
       * [`Gitlab/`](./Gitlab/) directory